-Some monitors have touch screen capability just like tablet computers.
-Other have inbuilt speakers and webcams, and some have glossy-surfaced screens to improve colour crispness.
-Whilst this is great, if you are sensitive the glare or reflection, it may not be the best choice of monitor feature for you.
+Some monitors have touch screen capability, just like tablet computers.
+Others have inbuilt speakers and webcams, and some have glossy-surfaced screens to improve colour crispness.
+Whilst this is great, if you are sensitive to the glare or reflection, it may not be the best choice of monitor feature for you.

 VGA ports were standard on old CRT monitors, and later on TFT's alongside DVI ports.
 VGA ports are also known as D-Sub Connectors and have 15-pins that are used for sending the colour and different colour tones to the monitor through the pixels.

 Old CRT monitors were analogue which meant the signal from your computer and graphics card had to be converted from a digital format (zeros and ones) to an analogue format (electrical waves).

 Digital Video Input (DVI) ports removed the need to convert digital signals into analogue form.

 Different DVI connectors provided different benefits, including the ability to process both analogue and digital signal transmissions.

 High Definition Multimedia Interface (HDMI) ports and Display Ports are capable of efficiently transmitting uncompressed high quality digital video and audio streams from your computer.
 These are the modern ports you will find on most computer devices.